 Section 2.
 Academy Funds.
 The Board shall determine the depository of all funds received by the Academy including, but not limited to, the State School Aid and any Additional Revenue (as defined in Exhibit A).
 All funds received by the Academy shall be deposited in the Academy's depository account as required by law.
-Signatories on all Academy Board accounts shall solely be members of the Board or properly designated Academy Board employees.
-All interest or investment earnings on Academy accounts shall accrue to the Academy.
+Signatories on all Academy Board accounts shall solely be members of the Board or properly designated Academy Board employees on an annual basis via Board resolution.
+All interest or investment earnings on Academy accounts and deposits shall accrue to the Academy.